BorisFouotsa/BorisFouotsa.github.io/index_2_research.md

 ### Eprints

-- *Avoiding Trusted Setup in Isogeny-based Commitments*, joint work with E. Fouotsa, C. Nkuimi-Jugnia  and  G. Tchoffo Saah, 2024.
-[Eprint](https://eprint.iacr.org/2024/531)

 - *A note on the prime in SQISignHD*, Tako Boris Fouotsa, 2024.
 [Draft](https://github.com/BorisFouotsa/BorisFouotsa.github.io/blob/main/files/A_note_on_the_prime_in_SQISignHD.pdf)

 - *SIDH with masked torsion point images*, Tako Boris Fouotsa, 2022.
 [Eprint](https://eprint.iacr.org/2022/1054)

 ### Published

+#### 2025

+- *Avoiding Trusted Setup in Isogeny-based Commitments*, joint work with E. Fouotsa, C. Nkuimi-Jugnia  and  G. Tchoffo Saah.
+To appear at Designs, Codes and cryptography.
+[Eprint](https://eprint.iacr.org/2024/531)

 #### 2024